sebamar88/sdd-core/README.md

-# ProofKit
+# RunProof

 > **Make AI prove it works.**

-ProofKit is a verification engine for AI-driven development.
+RunProof is a verification engine for AI-driven development.

 It prevents agents from claiming work is complete without real execution evidence.